l2beat/earl/packages/website/docs/introduction/main-concepts.md

 ## Extensions

 Earl is designed to be extensible.
 You can extend Earl with your own validators and matchers.
 This is a feature intended for advanced users.
-Read more about it in the [Extending Earl](/advanced/extending-earl) guide.
+Read more about it in the [Extending Earl](/advanced/extending-earl) guide or browse the [API reference](/api/extending).